encse/secchallenge2022/hardware/drive-to-checkered-flag/solution/README.md

 We can show all the HID data in a column in Wireshark to make it more easy for the eye:
 ![](wireshark2.png)

-Let's export this to a csv `File / Export Packet Dissections / As CSV...`.
+Let's export this with `File / Export Packet Dissections / As CSV...`.

-When put next to the video one can recognize that when the driver pushes buttons on the wheel the HID data changes.
+Looking at the data and the video side by side, one can recognize that when the driver pushes buttons on the wheel the HID data changes.
 (I couldn't find this but after the contest I asked for help from the organizers.)

 It turns out that we need to check the low 4 bits of the second byte: